gr8manbir/Manbir_den/Self_Driving_Car/CarND-Behavioral-Cloning-P3/writeup.md

 ---

-This is the second project of the udacity self driving car nano-degree.
-It is the first neural network that I have successfully trained and used to classify objects.
+This is the third project of the udacity self driving car nano-degree.
+It is the first neural network regression networkthat I have successfully trained and used to autonomously drive a car around a track.

 ---
 # Contents:

-- Dataset summary & Exploration of dataset
+- Architecture and training strategy
-- Preprocessing techniques used
+- Model details
 - Data Augmentation
 - Model Architecture
 - Model Training